Esihackman/thermostat-bug/bugs.md

 Location:
-Type of bug:The room status message displayed incorrect text that didn't match the expected temperature control behavior Identification method:Code inspection and analysis of application behavior and temperature control logic Fix:Change the comparison operator from > to < to correctly display status messages that match the temperature control logic
+Type of bug:The room status message displayed incorrect text that didn't match the expected temperature control behavior Identification method:Code inspection and analysis of application behavior and temperature control logic Fix:Change the comparison operator from > to < to correctly display status messages that match the temperature control logic and also swapped the cooling room and warming room

 Bug 8